comorment/containers/scripts/pgs/LDpred2/README.md

 files that are matched.
 In the example below, output is piped to gzip.
 To write directly to a file the arguments `--file-output <output file>` and `--file-output-col-sep` controls the location of the output file and the column separator used (defaults to tab, "\t").

-**_NOTE:_** In case the summary statistics file (or any other file used by the scripts) is outside the working directory, make sure to append its directory to the `SINGULARITY_BIND` environment variable as above, and refer to the file accordingly - otherwise the running container won't see the file.
+**_NOTE:_** In case the summary statistics file (or any other file used by the scripts) is outside the working directory, make sure to append its directory to the `APPTAINER_BIND` environment variable as above, and refer to the file accordingly - otherwise the running container won't see the file.

 ### Synthetic example (chr21 and chr22)